Bradfield/algos/graphs/implementation.md

             return self.connectedTo[nbr]

 The `Graph` class, shown in the next listing, contains a dictionary that maps vertex names to vertex objects.
-In Figure 4 &lt;fig\_adjlist&gt;
-this dictionary object is represented by the shaded gray box. `Graph` also provides methods for adding vertices to a graph and connecting one vertex to another.
+In Figure 4 this dictionary object is represented by the shaded gray box. `Graph` also provides methods for adding vertices to a graph and connecting one vertex to another.
 The `getVertices` method returns the names of all of